Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Advanced Stats

-- During their past 10 games, the Hurricanes' goals per game average is 0.7 lower than their season-long average.
+- In their last 10 games, the Hurricanes have scored 0.7 fewer goals per game than their average on the season.

 - The Hurricanes are ranked 15th in the league with 262 goals this season, an average of 3.2 per contest.

-- On defense, the Hurricanes have been one of the best squads in league play, conceding 210 goals to rank second.
+- On defense, the Hurricanes have been one of the best squads in league competition, allowing 210 goals to rank second.

 - With a +52 goal differential, they're ranked seventh-best in the league.